From Many Models, One: Macroeconomic Forecasting with Reservoir Ensembles

-The interesting takeaway from Figure~\ref{fig:plot_ecdf_by_leak_msfe_medium_seed_leak} is that it suggests re-evaluating the $\alpha$ values used in \cite{ballarin2022reservoir}.
-For all MFESN model classes, the most effective choices of the leak rate differ substantially from the original specifications.
-For instance, the baseline S-MFESNs models are constructed with $\alpha = 0.1$ (see Table~\ref{tab:model_list}), while panels (a)-(b) of Figure~\ref{fig:plot_ecdf_by_leak_msfe_medium_seed_leak} suggest $\alpha \approx 0.7$ is a uniformly more robust choice.
+These findings suggest revisiting the leak-rate choices in \cite{ballarin2022reservoir}.
+Across MFESN classes, the most effective leak rates differ substantially from the original specifications.
+For instance, baseline S-MFESNs are constructed with $\alpha = 0.1$ (Table~\ref{tab:model_list}), while Figure~\ref{fig:plot_ecdf_by_leak_msfe_medium_seed_leak}(a)-(b) suggest the values around $0.7$ are a uniformly more robust choice.
 This insight, however, comes at a cost.
 Attempting to study multiple hyperparameters with a comparable level of precision, such as distinct monthly and daily frequency reservoir leak rates in M-MFESNs, would require the ensemble budget to grow exponentially.
-Model combination is thus potentially both more parsimonious -- it does not require constructing a singular optimal model, but rather considering a fixed-budget \textit{set} of models -- and adaptive to potential shifts in individual model performance.
-This adaptivity is especially valuable for model classes like MFESNs, where randomness plays a considerable role in determining inductive model bias, which cannot be corrected ex-post through training.
-The same issue arises, for example, in neural networks with respect to architecture choices, activation functions, weight initialization, and regularization hyperparameters.
+Model combination therefore offers a parsimonious and adaptive alternative, relying on a fixed-budget set of models rather than the construction of a single optimal specification.
+This adaptivity is particularly valuable for MFESNs, where randomness induces persistent model heterogeneity that cannot be corrected ex-post, a feature shared by many modern neural network architectures.